Skyhawk172/CleaningData/Codebook.md

 pattern: 'XYZ' is used to denote 3-axial signals in the X, Y and Z directions respectively.

+### Summary Choices

+For the purpose of clarity, we down selected only the "mean()" and "std()" variables from  the original dataset.
+Moreover, the values reported in the tidy dataset are average values for each subject and activity.

+### Variable Units

 The acceleration signal from the smartphone accelerometer XYZ axis are reported in standard gravity units 'g'.
 The angular velocity vector measured by the gyroscope for each window sample are reported in units of radians/second.

+### Variable Listing

 * Subject
 * Activity